 Respondents were asked how closely several approaches matched their own motivations for making farming decisions.
-Many of the respondents were strongly motivated by soil health and reducing soil erosion, more so than increasing yields or eligibility for Farm Bill programs.
+A relatively large proportion of the respondents were motivated by soil health and reducing soil erosion, more so than increasing yields or eligibility for Farm Bill programs.